 The Christmas House and Santa’s Post Office are two of the main attractions in Drøbak, and hundreds of tourists visit each year.

 The Danish people believe that Santa has a home in Greenland, and the Greenlandic children write letters each year to send to his secret address.

-Saint Nicholas, the historic figure who inspired the lovable character of Santa Claus, was born in Turkey and spent his life there.
+Saint Nicholas, the historical figure who inspired the lovable character of Santa Claus, was born on the south-west coast of modern-day Turkey and spent his life there.